timklapdor/csulx/_drafts/2016-09-19-social-media-streams.md

 #### Implementation

-The course- level site (Knowledge Networks and Digital Innovation) was served as a portal, housing links to individual subjects as well as a Twitter feed, Thinkspace login (ePortfolio, blogging tool) and Diigo (social bookmarking).
+The course- level site (Knowledge Networks and Digital Innovation) was served as a portal, housing links to individual subjects as well as a Twitter feed, ThinkSpace login (ePortfolio, blogging tool) and Diigo (social bookmarking).

 <div class="container row">
 <div class="offset-by-two eight columns">